ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 down to string to later cast it up again?
 The change should be covered by a lot of tests, so little risk there only.

+### Restructure Tree Nodes and rename "label" to "title"/"key" (beginner, ~4h)

+What is currently the "label" of a tree node should instead be called "title" (for simple and bylined nodes) or "key" (for keyValue nodes), since the nodes are literally labelled by the sum total of their icon, optionally byline or value, and "label", and not just the "label" alone.

+For this purpose, the inheritance from simple nodes to keyValue and bylined nodes should be removed.
+To avoid unnecessary re-implementations of the nodes' icons, links and async loading, it might be preferable to introduce these 3 aspects as traits, so that they can be included easily into all (present and future) types of nodes without forcing odd inheritances between them.

 ## Long Term

 ### Make Constraint in Tag Input Field work again